Entanglement Entropy and Thermodynamics of Dynamical Black Holes: Entanglement Entropy for Dynamical Black Holes

 \subsection{Across the Future Event Horizon}

-We begin by computing the entanglement entropy using the future event horizon as our entangling surface.
+We begin by computing the gravitational entropy functional \eqref{entanglement entropy calculation formula} with the future event horizon taken as a candidate entangling surface.

 Working in the GNC gauge, we keep fixed the affine parameters $v$ (for $\mathcal{H}^+$) and $u$ (for $\mathcal{H}^-$), as well as the spatial coordinates $x^i$, under perturbations.
 This means any non-stationary perturbation only affects the metric functions, as shown in \eqref{dynamical perturbation}.

-To analyze the entanglement entropy associated with a cross section ${\cal C}$ of the future horizon at affine time $v_{0}$, we perform the following coordinate transformation:
+To analyze the entropy associated with a cross section ${\cal C}$ of the future horizon at affine time $v_{0}$, we perform the following coordinate transformation:

 In the coordinate system $(\tau,r,x^i)$, the line element \eqref{2.7} now reads